aidyp/adp/content/post/internet-explorer.md

 ### transatlanticism

-Our humble packets traverse oceans on their journey to New Zealand.
+Our tiny packets traverse seas and oceans on their journey to New Zealand.
 That they are able to do this is no small feat of engineering.
 There are enormous cables laid across the ocean floor that connect the networks of individual countries and continents together.
 These cables are [mapped here](https://www.submarinecablemap.com/).
 With a bit of guesswork, we might be able to figure out exactly _which_ of these submerged data pipes our packets travelled down.

 ## one small hop for data, one giant leap for information

 I read once that human progress tends to compress the space and time between people.
-I think the internet is part of that; the cables that connect it are the threads that knit the modern world together.
+I think the internet is part of that.
+The wires and cables that connect it are the threads that knit the modern world together.
 Zooming out to look at the whole, it's extraordinary how well the world is connected.

+Today's internet aims to shorten the distance between you and the content you want even more.
+Take `netflix.com`.
+It's an American company, so to visit the website

 Joe mentioned a really good point about AWS.
 Now that there are so many things based on the cloud, there is a clustering of all the services.
 I don't have any comment about whether or not this is a good or a bad thing, I just think it's interesting.